rimihaeg/workout-tracker/readme.md

 The users and exercises are saved in a HashMap.
 This makes it easy to find the required object, if it exists.

 If the DataController receives a request for, for example, an object that does not exist (yet), the DataController will throw an exception.
-It is upto the controller to properly handle this exception.
+It is upto the caller to properly handle this exception.

 The User object is in control of the sets from the user.
 This collection was supposed to be saved as a Stack, but it became a LinkedList in the end.
-More on this in the [Issues](#Issues) chapter.
+More on this in the [Issues chapter](#issues).

 ### Models
 Because the Controllers have to process request inputs, they need to verify the input to some class.
 The requestModels package contains these classes.
 These classes contain a function to be turned into the class it is associated with.

-A users password should not be able to be accessible to the outside world.
+A users password should not be accessible to the outside world.
 Because of this the User class has a verifyPassword function which returns `true` if the password is correct and `false` if incorrect.
-This way there does not have to be a getter for the password.
+This way there does not have to be a getter for the password, allowing it to stay private.

 ## Website URL's
 | Path |